N-Tech01/Dentas-global-admin-panel-and-directory-leakage/README.md

 ## Steps
 1. Use Google Dorks to search for sensitive sites (e.g., admin control panels).
-2. Review the found pages and verify if they contain any sensitive or unauthorized information.
+2. Verify if they contain any sensitive or unauthorized information.

 > **Disclaimer**: This project is for educational purposes only.
 > **Note**: The page may no longer be functional.